 From Del Rosso's past experiences and from a great concern to maintain an undiluted holiness witness, he took in almost none of them.
 He was criticized and second-guessed for those decisions and perhaps he was too cautious.
 But, on the other hand, Alfredo Del Rosso was also criticized for being too interested in reporting large statistics back to the U.S. So, perhaps he had found the middle ground after all.
-Besides, he did not have a large operating budget that would enable him to take on full-time personnel and provide financial subsidies for a lot of small, struggling groups.
+Besides, he did not have a large operating budget that would enable him to take on full-time personnel and provide financial subsidies for a bunch of small, struggling groups.

 It must be remembered that here was a 60-year old man struggling to establish the work of a denomination he didn't know all that well.
 He was attempting to accomplish it without missionary help or without a Bible school to provide trained workers.
 When missionary help did come in 1952 it was only one couple.
 So there Alfredo Del Rosso was, trying to plant his newly-adopted church in a country that stretched nearly a thousand miles in length.
 He felt he couldn't afford to take in groups or workers he wasn't 100 percent certain about.
 Given the distances he would have had to travel to supervise them, he felt was just too far away to keep a tight rein on people about whom he may have had some misgivings.
 As a result, he did tend toward being conservative in organizing churches and in accepting workers.
 And of course, his Waldensian training had not equipped him to be a pioneer church administrator or a church planting specialist.
 To Del Rosso, the holiness message was the most crucial part of his ministry.
 If anything had to suffer, it would be the speed of the work.
 It would not be the clear proclamation of the message of holiness.